The old maxim:

 - You can be supportive in other ways.

-How to say no (or just not offer freely in the first place):
+How to say no (or just not offer freely in the first place)

 This is my big one.
 It’s not even a matter of somebody asking, I actually offer to lend money if I can see that somebody could use it.
 Even if it’s for leisurely things.
 I want them to feel they can do it and not have financial constraints.

-I have been thinking about this a lot today and have come up with some solutions, with some credit going to random people around the internet.
+I’ve been thinking about this a lot today and have come up with some solutions, with some credit going to random people around the internet.

 I have people telling me to do this a lot, but for some reason, I just can’t.
 My flatmates and some friends have said to me ‘I don’t lend money’.
 I’m always shocked.
 What do they do when somebody needs it or asks them.
 And then I realise that by saying that line, they are not saying it personally, just looking out for themselves.
 And I would never ask them if I could borrow any!
 I wouldn’t ask many people actually, I would rather try to find a way to sort anything by myself.
 But it works.